-Pally has built-in support for the UniGripper Co/Light Regular and Schmalz FXCB, but a custom gripper may be specified.
+Pally has built-in support for UniGripper Co/Light Regular, Schmalz FXCB, and Piab CPT grippers, but custom grippers can be also specified.
 The weight of the gripper is part of the payload the robot must carry, i.e. a heavy gripper reduces the maximum weight of products to be eligible for palletizing.
 Keep this in mind when selecting a gripper.

-Note: When installing a gripper, the tool center point (TCP) must be configured as illustrated in figure 28.
+Note: When installing a gripper, the tool center point (TCP) must be configured as illustrated in figure 33.
 Make sure the Y axis of the tool coordinate system is parallel to the conveyor transport direction.